 11th November 2001 was another club milestone as we held our first single-breed Club Open Show with an entry of 26 Canaan Dogs.
 Our judge was the well-known Mr Martin Freeman.
 His choice for Best Dog and Best in Show was Richard & Ellen Minto's Anacan Ziggy, and for Best Bitch and Reserve Best in Show, the Minto's Kibutzer Kween In Kofyn.
 Best Puppy was awarded to David & Hazel Braddock's Babrees The Milky Way.
 (Results of all the following club shows can be found on this website.)

 As of the 2002 AGM, followed by approval of The Kennel Club, the club's name was changed to The Canaan Dog Club of the United Kingdom.

 You do not have to own a Canaan Dog to join The Canaan Dog Club of the United Kingdom.
-Members receive a quarterly newsletter, THE CANAAN DOG NEWS, which is informative and entertaining.
+Members receive a quarterly newsletter, BLOW THE SHOFAR, which is informative and entertaining.
 Our Code of Ethics and a membership application can be found and printed off this site.
 Look under Table of Contents.

 Last Updated on the 29th Apr 2017